tensorflow/hub/tensorflow_hub/tools/make_image_classifier/README.md

 **Note:** For a quick demo, omit --image_dir.
-This will download and use the "TF Flowers" dataset and train a model to classify photos of flowers as dasiy, dandelion, rose, sunflower or tulip.
+This will download and use the "TF Flowers" dataset and train a model to classify photos of flowers as daisy, dandelion, rose, sunflower or tulip.

 The `--tfhub_module` is the URL of a pre-trained model piece, or "module", on [TensorFlow Hub](https://tfhub.dev).
 You can point your browser to the